This post may contain affiliate links and we’ll be compensated if you make a purchase. This doesn’t affect rankings.

 931 W. Fourth St.

-In the heart of the Historic West End, Hanes Park also sits beside the Wiliam G. White (Central) YMCA, .
+In the heart of the Historic West End, Hanes Park is currently being renovated.
+Hanes Park sits beside the Wiliam G. White (Central) YMCA, and is getting a new front entrance, stone retaining walls, softball field and picnic tables.
 The new-ish playground is one of the best around.
 Its scenic stone bridges make it a lovely picnic spot as well.
 Tennis courts, running track and baseball and soccer fields are also shared with Wiley Middle School and RJ Reynolds High School next door.

 Hanes Park (West End neighborhood)